SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/recursion.md

 # What is recursion?

-There are two common approaches to solving algorthmic problems:
+There are two common approaches to solving algorithmic problems - _iterative_ and _recursive_.

-1. Iterative
-2. Recursive

-## Iterative solution
+## 1. Iterative solution

 The distinctive property of *recursive* solutions is that they reduce a problem to a simpler form of itself.